 Note: An example of a matter that may be beyond the carrier’s control includes a failure of a controlled network or controlled facility because of non-genuine emergency registrations on a mobile network where reasonable measures have been taken to minimise the impact of such registrations.
 Other examples of matters that may be beyond the provider’s control are described in the note to subsection 12(2).

-(4) Subsection (2) does not emergency call is made from a mobile phone that is not configured to be able to access the emergency call service.
+(4) Subsection (2) does not require a carrier to configure its controlled networks and controlled facilities to carry emergency calls from mobile phones that are not capable of accessing the emergency call service.

 [No changes proposed to the remainder of this Part]